 It’s spring and it’s April’s first day in the world.
 Small cries fill the dimlit room, against the beep beep of machines.
 Her mother smiles, cooing to her little doll.
 Her father bends down and picks her up.
 April, he whispers.
 April.

-It’s spring and April wibble-wobbles across the house, bumping into sofas and tables – swirling colours, rattling toys, the spin of the stars above her crib.
-Everything is swaying.
+It’s spring and April’s wibble-wobbling across the house, bumping into sofas and tables.
+Swirling colours, rattling toys, the spin of the stars above her crib.
 Her first word is “mama.”
 Her first step is followed by five more, then a thud as she falls on her rump.
 Her mother smiles, forehead creased, picks her up and rocks her.
 Daddy calls and says hello.

 Flakes of snow drift slowly down, sticking to the window.
 April has one hand on the whiteness of the pane.
 Her breath fogs up the glass.
 She’s just started drawing circles when she hears an odd sound.
 She turns.
 Beside the Christmas tree, mama sits on the couch, holding a picture.
 The sound comes again.
 April troops over.
 Her mother picks her up and says he’ll be back soon.
 When mama?
 Soon.
 When is soon, mama?